sylwiavargas/ruby-dictionary-cli/readme.md

 - `lolcat` - enabling rainbow text coloring
 - `tty-prompt` - enabling beautiful and easy option selection and user input

+## Curious how I built it?
+here's a walkthrough of the setup: <https://youtu.be/xvnvRpJUBl4>

+afterwards, I was hit with a wave of stage fright and could not continue with a recording :D

 ## Impromptu ERD

 ```